The Parametrised Complexity of Counting Small Sub-Hypergraphs: Abstract

 \section{Abstract}

 Subgraph counting is a fundamental and well-studied problem whose computational complexity is well understood.
 Quite surprisingly, the \emph{hypergraph} version of subgraph counting has been almost ignored.
 In this work, we address this gap by investigating the most basic sub-hypergraph counting problem: given a (small) hypergraph $H$ and a (large) hypergraph $G$, compute the number of sub-hypergraphs of $G$ isomorphic to $H$.
-Formally, for a family $\mathcal{H}$ of hypergraphs, let $\#\textsc{Sub}(\mathcal{H})$ be the restriction of the problem to $H\in \mathcal{H}$; the induced variant $\#\textsc{IndSub}(\mathcal{H})$ is defined analogously.
+Formally, for a family~$\mathcal{H}$ of hypergraphs, let $\#\textsc{Sub}(\mathcal{H})$ be the restriction of the problem to $H\in \mathcal{H}$; the induced variant $\#\textsc{IndSub}(\mathcal{H})$ is defined analogously.
 Our main contribution is a complete classification of the complexity of these problems.
-Assuming the Exponential Time Hypothesis, we prove that $\#\textsc{Sub}(\mathcal{H})$ is fixed-parameter tractable if and only if $\mathcal{H}$ has bounded \emph{fractional co-independent edge-cover number}, a novel graph parameter we introduce.
+Assuming the Exponential Time Hypothesis, we prove that $\#\textsc{Sub}(\mathcal{H})$ is fixed-parameter tractable if and only if $\mathcal{H}$ has bounded \emph{fractional co-independent edge-cover number}, a novel hypergraph parameter we introduce.
 Moreover, $\#\textsc{IndSub}(\mathcal{H})$ is fixed-parameter tractable if and only if $\mathcal{H}$ has bounded \emph{fractional edge-cover number}.
 Both results subsume pre-existing results for graphs as special cases.
 We also show that the fixed-parameter tractable cases of $\#\textsc{Sub}(\mathcal{H})$ and $\#\textsc{IndSub}(\mathcal{H})$ are unlikely to be in polynomial time, unless respectively $\#\mathrm{P}=\mathrm{P}$ and $\textsc{Graph Isomorphism} \in \mathrm{P}$.
 This shows a separation with the special case of graphs, where the fixed-parameter tractable cases are known to actually be in polynomial time.

 From a technical standpoint, we turn to the hypergraph homomorphism basis and lift the complexity monotonicity principle due to Curticapean, Dell, and Marx [STOC 2017] from graphs to hypergraphs of unbounded rank.
 Moreover, we crucially rely on the integrality gap for fractional independent sets based on adaptive width due to Bressan, Lanzinger, and Roth [STOC 2023].
-The heart of our proofs consists of a novel and careful investigation of the adaptive width of the patterns that survive in the hypergraph homomorphism basis.
+Our proofs rely on a careful investigation of the adaptive width of the patterns that survive in the hypergraph homomorphism basis.
 We also consider a natural variant of sub-hypergraphs where edges are trimmed to the vertex subset; we show that, surprisingly, in this case complexity monotonicity fails.